luismiramirez/nightscout-xbar/README.md

 ![Preview](Preview.png)

-This is an [xbar](https://xbarapp.com/) plugin to show your BG levels in your OSX menu bar.
+This is an [xbar](https://xbarapp.com/) plugin to show your BG levels in the OSX menu bar.

 It's inspired on [NightscoutBitBar](https://github.com/jhaydraude/NightscoutBitBar/).

-To make it work with your Nightscout site, you'll have to edit the `nightscout.1m.rb` file before moving it to the xbar plugins directory and change the lines 15 and 16 with your own data.
+## Usage

+You must edit the `nighscout.1m.rb` file to set up your configuration values.
+See the Configuration section below for extended information.

+After you've setup the config vars, move the `nightscout.1m.rb` file into your xbar plugin folder.

+## Configuration

 `SITE` must be changed to your Nightscout site name.
 If your Nightscout url is:
 `https://jane-doe.herokuapp.com/` it should look like this: